 In May 2014, the FASB issued Accounting Standards Update, or ASU, 2014-09, Revenue from Contracts with Customers, or ASU 2014-09.
-ASU 2014-09 will eliminate transaction- and industry-specific revenue recognition guidance under current generally accepted accounting principles in the United States of America and replace it with a principle-based approach for determining revenue recognition.
+ASU 2014-09 will eliminate transaction- and industry-specific revenue recognition guidance under current U.S. GAAP and replace it with a principle-based approach for determining revenue recognition.
 ASU 2014-09 will require that companies recognize revenue based on the value of transferred goods or services as they occur in the contract.
 ASU 2014-09 also will require additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
 ASU 2014-09 is effective for reporting periods beginning after December 15, 2017, and early adoption is not permitted.
 Entities can transition to the standard either retrospectively or as a cumulative-effect adjustment as of the date of adoption.
-We have not yet selected a transition method nor have we determined the effect of the standard on our ongoing financial reporting.
+The Company has not yet selected a transition method nor has it determined the effect of the standard on its ongoing financial reporting.

 In August 2014, the FASB issued ASU 2014-15, Presentation of Financial Statements - Going Concern (Topic 915): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern, or ASU 2014-15, which states that in connection with preparing financial statements for each annual and interim reporting period, an entity's management should evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about the entity's ability to continue as a going concern within one year after the date that the financial statements are issued (or within one year after the date that the financial statements are available to be issued when applicable).
 ASU 2014-15 is effective for the annual period ending after December 15, 2016 and for annual and interim periods thereafter.
 Early adoption is permitted.
-The adoption of this update is not expected to have a material effect on our financial statements.
+The Company adopted this provision in the first quarter of 2017.
+The adoption of this update did not have a material effect on the Company's financial statements.